Colleyville Heritage Winter Invitational

 Identity ks that appropriate the form and language of antiblackness literature

-affs/nc's that have entirely analytic frameworks (even if it is util!) - i think this is often right on the line of plagiarism, and my brain simply cannot process / flow it at high speeds.
+affs/nc's that have entirely analytic frameworks (even if it is util!) - i think this is often right on the line of plagiarism, and my brain simply cannot process / flow it at high speeds. my discomfort with these positions is growing by the round.

 If Debate: Explain your arguments in a simple manner.
 Don't go fast.
 English is not my first language.